Lisa N. Mackie

 Lisa regularly conducts seminars for the Condominium Home Owner’s Association (CHOA) and the Professional Association of Managing Agents (PAMA) across the Lower Mainland and Vancouver Island.
 Lisa has also assisted in the preparation of seminars for the British Columbia Mediation and Arbitration Institute (BCAMI).

-On April 28, 2016 Lisa presented on Airbnb operations in B.C. at the IREM BC Conferernce – Real Estate Institute of Canada.
-Her informative and interactive session, “Bringing down the house”, was co-presented with Paul Mandes.
+- April 28, 2016, “Bringing down the house”, presented on Airbnb operations in B.C. at the IREM BC Conference – Real Estate Institute of Canada, Co-presented with Paul Mandes

-In April 2015 Lisa was featured in a podcast for CBC radio, where she participated in a tenancy talk which addressed the topic of bad tenants.
+- April 2015, podcast for CBC radio on tenancy talk which addressed the topic of bad tenants, Presenter

 On A Personal Note